-SDCEP was established in 2004 under the direction of the NDAC to give a structured approach to providing clinical guidance for the dental profession.
-Since then, SDCEP has become established within the Dental Directorate of NES and provides an important link between best practice guidance and dental education and training.
+SDCEP was established in 2004 under the auspices of the National Dental Advisory Committee to give a structured approach to providing clinical guidance for the dental profession.
+Since then, SDCEP has become established within the Dental Directorate of NHS Education for Scotland (NES) and provides an important link between best practice guidance and dental education and training.
 The programme's primary aim is to develop guidance that supports dental teams to provide quality patient care.
-SDCEP brings together the best available information that is relevant to priority areas in dentistry, and presents guidance on best practice in a form that can be interpreted easily and implemented.
+SDCEP brings together the best available information that is relevant to priority areas in oral health care, and presents guidance on best practice in a form that can be interpreted easily and implemented.
 The guidance recommendations may be based on a variety of sources of information, including research evidence, guidelines, legislation, policies and expert opinion as appropriate to the subject.
 SDCEP guidance takes a variety of forms to suit the diverse topics being addressed.

-Recognising that publication of guidance alone is likely to have a limited influence on practice, SDCEP also contributes to the research and development of interventions to enhance the translation of guidance recommendations into practice through its participation in the TRiaDS (Translation Research in a Dental Setting) collaboration (www.triads.org.uk).
+Recognising that publication of guidance alone is likely to have a limited influence on practice, SDCEP also contributes to the research and development of interventions to enhance the translation of guidance recommendations into practice through its participation in the Translation Research in a Dental Setting (TRiaDS) collaboration (www.triads.org.uk).

-SDCEP is funded by NHS Education for Scotland and has made important contributions to the implementation of the Scotlish Government's Dental Action Plan, which aims to both modernise dental services and improve oral health in Scotland.
-The views of NES do not influence the recommendations made in SDCEP guidance and this is indicated in new guidance.
+SDCEP is funded by NES, which is NHS Scotland's education and training body and works in partnership with NHS health boards and other organisations to support the education and training of the full NHS workforce.
+The views of NES do not influence the recommendations made in SDCEP guidance and this is indicated in new and updated guidance.